 Get a Quote

-The Global Outlook: We live in a world that is changing at lightning speed.
-It’s a world where many of the fastest growing economies are in Africa; where 300 million micro-bloggers challenge the supremacy of the Chinese state; and where one-third of the population of the Middle East is under thirty.
-Understanding the competing economic and political trends of this world is essential for any business or organization, anywhere.
+A Global Update.
+The world is changing at lightning speed.
+It’s a world where many of the fastest growing economies are in Africa; where 300 million micro-bloggers challenge the supremacy of the Chinese state; and where one-third of the population of the Middle East is under 30.
+It’s a world where big challenges abound.
 As the European financial crisis eases, the social toll of high unemployment still threatens the Eurozone.
-America’s economy is showing signs of resurgence, but its politicians are standing in the way of real progress.
+America’s economy is showing signs of resurgence, but its politicians have locked horns to impede real progress.
 Tension in the South China Seas raises concerns about Beijing’s regional ambitions.
-And from Tunis to Damascus we are still feeling the turmoil of the post-Arab Spring Middle East.
-Drawing on her experiences reporting from five different continents, the Middle East, Africa, Asia and Europe, Kay offers insights on where the world is heading and what the future holds.
+And from Tunis to Damascus to Cairo we are still feeling the turmoil of the post-Arab Spring Middle East.
+Where is it headed?
+Global times call for global perspective.
+Katty Kay draws on her high-level political contacts and experience reporting from five different regions – North America, the Middle East, Africa, Asia and Europe – to offer insights on where the world is heading and how it will impact you.

-Womenomics: At the 2013 World Economic Forum in Davos, IMF Chief Christine Lagarde called the advancement of women the greatest economic opportunity of our time.
-She is recognizing what Kay calls Womenomics, the extraordinary value of women in the workforce.
-Global studies show companies that employ more senior women make more money.
+Womenomics.
+At the 2013 World Economic Forum in Davos, IMF Chief Christine Lagarde called the advancement of women the greatest economic opportunity of our time.
+She is recognizing what Kay calls “Womenomics,” the extraordinary value of women in the workforce.
+Global studies show that companies who employ more senior women make more money.
 Women control 83% of consumer purchases; in America they even buy more cars than men.
-They have more degrees and are ideally suited to the demands of our talent driven economy.
-But to keep them in the economy, the workplace must adapt to women’s needs.
-Too many women in their mid-thirties hit the brick wall of kids vs. career -- we cannot afford to keep losing them.
-Kay marshals evidence from employers large and small to show how possible it is to satisfy the demands of family and career.
+They have more degrees and are ideally suited to the demands of our talent-driven economy.
+But too many women in their mid-30s hit the brick wall of kids versus career and decide to leave the workforce.
+We can’t afford to keep losing them.
+Kay marshals evidence from employers large and small to show how possible it is to help women meet the demands of family and career and keep these valuable contributors in the workforce.
 Flexible work schedules prove to be a win-win; when companies take the clocks off the wall and choose to measure output not input, they see productivity rise by an average of 40%.
 What starts as talent retention becomes a profit bonus any company would be happy to have.
-Kay gives an inspirational boost to women and a practical guide to employers, drawing on her own juggles as the working mother of four children.
-It is research and experience based advice to companies looking to retain and recruit valuable female employees.
+Kay’s talks give an inspirational boost to women and a practical guide to employers, drawing on her best-selling book and her experience juggling of a demanding career and four children.

-Moderator, Discussion Leader & Interviewer: A seasoned moderator and interviewer, Katty Kay brings experience and poise to the stage - deftly guiding the conversation in ways that unearth valuable insights with great, and sometimes surprising, results.
+Moderator, Discussion Leader, and Interviewer.
+A seasoned moderator and interviewer, Katty Kay brings experience and poise to the stage – deftly guiding the conversation in ways that unearth valuable insights with great, and sometimes surprising, results.
 Katty Kay will make the most of the important panel gatherings and notable guests on the program.

 Travels FromDistrict of Columbia